Vulcanostrol/ringgzprotocol/README.md

 ## Playing the game

   When the game starts, players need to know who starts.
-The server will assign a random player to make the first move and quickly send the following packet to all players:

-### STARTING_PLAYER;[username]

-  Here, username is the username of the player that will move first.
-After this, the server sends the starting player a packet with the format:
+As said before: this will be the player with username1 in the ALL_PLAYERS_CONNECTED packet that was sent before.

 ### MAKE_MOVE